 There are few things as exciting as trekking in the wilderness.
-A trip to Goa offers you just that.
-Goa, besides being popular for its pristine beaches, dance festivals and scrumptious seafood, is also known for the various hiking routes it offers to adventure seekers.
+A trip to Goa offers you just that!
+Goa, besides being popular for its pristine beaches, dance festivals, scrumptious seafood and seaside resorts, is also known for the various hiking routes it offers to adventure seekers.
 The scenic background of the Western Ghats and the Arabian Sea make trekking in Goa a not-to-miss experience.
 The best part is that Goa offers several such trips for trekking enthusiasts.
 As a result, every year, thousands of hikers from different parts of the country visit Goa to explore its spectacular trekking routes.
 But, of all, the trek to Dudhsagar Falls is undoubtedly one of the most taken.

 That said, let’s take a look at what makes this Dudhsagar Waterfall, worth going on.
 But before that, let’s read a few facts about Dudhsagar Falls that make it one of the most popular places to visit in Goa.